Fried is pronounced FREED.

 “I was all over the place last year,” Giolito said.
 “I would fly open, and my arm would be late.
 The misses were really big, and I think I led the league in walks.”

-So, in early January, he called his best friend and current Braves starter Max Fried for help.
+So, in January, he called his best friend and current Braves starter Max Fried for help.
 The former Harvard-Westlake High School teammates spent the offseason working out in Los Angeles.
 The duo trained in local facilities and played catch in parks.
 Giolito worked to routinely fix several aspects of his delivery.
 He used plyo balls and a core velocity belt in his training to sync his lower half and get more balanced on the mound.

 “I did towel drills, dry drills and gym work with wearing [the core velocity belt] sometimes," Giolito said.
 "It kind of gets your hips and legs in the position you want it to be.”

-A newfound balance helped Giolito focus on his arm slot.
+A newfound balance helped Lucas focus on his arm slot.
 He shortened his delivery to mirror that of an infielder.
 “The biggest adjustment and one that everyone can see is the arm action,” Giolito said.
 “I used to be really long, and it was behind my back.
 Now it’s short and direct, kind of like an infielder.”